trulience/public/reactjs/audio-driven/README.md

+# Audio driven interactive avatar

-# Sample app to demonstrate usage of the Trulience SDK being driven by an audio mediastream via npm
+## Sample app to demonstrate usage of the Trulience SDK being driven by an audio mediastream via npm

-## Run the following commands to get it working
+### Run the following commands to get it working

 Go to the project directory:
 ```